-At the Law Office of Stephen W. Penn and Associates in California, we know that you face difficult challenges when you and your spouse decide to divorce.
+At the Law Office of Stephen W. Penn in California, we know that you face difficult challenges when you and your spouse decide to divorce.
 You feel devastated that your marriage is breaking up.
 Your emotions are running high, especially if you have children.
 You worry about how your divorce will affect them and what post-divorce custody and visitation arrangements they and you will have to live with.
 You also worry about how to divide your marital property between you and your spouse.

 The two of you likely have differing opinions on all these issues and more.
 Nevertheless, neither of you wants to go through a protracted, expensive and ugly divorce.
 You will be pleased to know that you do not have to.
 More amicable divorce options exist, and mediation is one of them.